linuxserver/docker-synclounge/README.md

 ## Application Setup

 The web app is accessible at `http://SERVERIP:8088`.
 The server by default is available at `http://SERVERIP:EXTERNAL_SERVER_PORT/slserver`.

+Note: The server address is hardcoded to `http` as `https` is not recommended due to not working with external plex clients.
+When you reverse proxy, use `http` as the external proto for both webapp and server.

 ## Docker Mods